-- 9. Report to the Executive Director all investment activity in detail on a monthly basis. - 10.
+- 9. Report to the Executive Director all investment activity in detail monthly. - 10.
 Report immediately to the Executive Director any time sensitive developments that might cause the Board to revise any aspect of the IPS. - 11.
 Communicate to the Executive Director recommended changes to an asset manager's mandate or the IPS. - 12.
-Provide quarterly reports on the portfolio to the Foundation within 30 days of quarter-end. - 13.
+Provide quarterly reports on the portfolio to the Foundation within thirty (30) days of quarter-end. - 13.
 Provide certification of appropriate errors and omissions insurance coverage on an annual basis.